-So to have lunch we drove a little into the town away from the monuments.
-I wanted to have some dish famous for the area and my cab driver suggested that I have to have Dal Bafla or Dal Paniye.
-So we hopped around restaurants asking for it and we stopped at one which had Dal Bafla.
+For lunch, we drove a little into the town, away from the monuments.
+I wanted to have some famous dishes for the area, and my cab driver suggested that I have Dal Bafla or Dal Paniye.
+We hopped around restaurants asking for it and finally stopped at one which had Dal Bafla.

 Where to Stay at Mandu

 How to Reach Mandu